filippopelloia/SPACE-X-TO-DO-LIST/README.md

-### This is the updated version of the TO-DO APP V1
+### This is the updated version of the TO-DO APP V1 made with React.js

 Functionality:
 1. Add new Task.